carneiroigor/twitter-clone/README.md

 An app that is a clone of the famous Twitter.

-- Use React, Next JS and TailWind for the Frontend.
+- Use React + Next JS and TailWind for the Frontend.

 - Use MongoDB for DataBase.